-MG ZS EV interior, dashboard & comfort
+MG ZS EV review: interior, dashboard & infotainment

-The MG ZS EV is great value for money, offering plenty of kit regardless of which trim you go for
+The MG ZS EV is great value for money, offering plenty of kit regardless of which trim level you go for

 The ZS EV's interior won't blow you away with radical design or superior material quality, but it has a smart-looking dashboard and there's lots of equipment on offer for the money – including most of the connectivity and infotainment kit demanded by the typical buyer these days.

 Sitting in the driving seat, it's clear where MG has saved money producing the ZS EV; there are some hard and scratchy plastics in evidence, particularly in the doors.
 The steering wheel also lacks reach adjustment - you can only move it up and down.
 All the screens and switches are laid out in simple and clear fashion, though, and overall it feels up there with most rivals for clean design and ease of use.

 Equipment, options & accessories

 Both the standard and long-range versions are available in two trims: SE and Trophy, with prices starting from just over £30,000 now.
 Standard equipment on SE-spec models includes 17-inch wheels, LED headlights, adaptive cruise control, keyless entry, vehicle-to-load charging, a 360-degree parking camera and a 10.1-inch central touchscreen.

 Upgrading to Trophy trim adds about £2,500 to ZS EV’s price tag, but in return you get a panoramic sunroof, ‘leather-style’ upholstery, roof rails, heated front seats, a power-adjustable driver’s seat and wireless phone charging.
 For a brief time, a Trophy Connect trim level was also available which got all of the above, plus additional live services on the infotainment, including weather, traffic and Amazon Prime.